Click To Call Us 24/7

 After the accident, be sure to keep copies of any paperwork relating to the accident, such as insurance paperwork, and medical records.

 Why Should I Work With Schuster Law?

-When choosing an attorney, it’s important to ask questions such as:
+When choosing a workers’ comp attorney, it’s important to ask questions such as: